 If your child has special educational needs (SEN) there are a few extra things you need to take into account.

-If your child has a statement of SEN or an EHCP, or your child is already home educated and you have concerns about SEN your child may have, you may find it helpful to contact our SEN team.
+If your child has an education, health and care plan (EHCP), or your child is already home educated and you have concerns about SEN your child may have, you may find it helpful to contact our SEN team.

 : 01375 652 555